GregSommerville/Evolutionary.Net/Readme.md

 ## Examples

-Please see the Blackjack example, including with this solution.
-It shows how to use state information in conjunction with terminal functions like PlayerHolds16() to develop a strategy for Blackjack.
+The Blackjack example available for download shows how to use state information in conjunction with terminal functions like PlayerHolds16() to develop a strategy for Blackjack.
+A genetic program is developed for each distinct dealer upcard.

 Here's a screenshot of the resulting strategy for a run of the Blackjack program: